rizumu/bootmachine/docs/usage.rst

 ``provider.bootem`` queries the provider to ensure that all servers are ``ACTIVE`` before continuing.

-Second, after all servers are found to be active, the ``provision`` method is called to check if there are any servers which have not yet been provisioned.
-These servers are then provisions in parallel.
+Second, after all servers are found to be active, the ``bootstrap`` method is called to check if there are any servers which have not yet been bootstrapped.
+These servers are then bootstrapped in parallel.

 .. note::

     These commands can also be run separately::

-        $ fab provider.bootem
+        $ fab boot
-        $ fab all provision
+        $ fab all bootstrap
+        $ fab master configure

-After provisioning is complete you can manually login to the machine using the following format::
+After provisioning is complete you can manually login, with the user credentials and port as defined in your settings.py, to the machine using the following format::

     $ ssh -p {port} {username}@{ip}